sertansenturk/cookiecutter-ds-docker/docs/documentation.rst

 Documentation
 ==================================================

 We use `Sphinx <https://www.sphinx-doc.org>`_ for the documentation.
+The documentation is hosted online at `Read the Docs <https://cookiecutter-ds-docker.readthedocs.io>`_.

 If you would like to build the documentation locally, you need to run:

 .. code:: bash

     make sphinx-html

-You can then access the documentation by opening ``./docs/_build/html/index.html`` on your browser.
+Then, you can then access the documentation by opening ``./docs/_build/html/index.html`` on your browser.